Heisenberg spin networks for realizing quantum battery with the aid of Dzyaloshinskii Moriya interaction: Model and Performance Metrics for Quantum Battery

 which incorporates a transverse magnetic field, Heisenberg interactions, and the Dzyaloshinskii–Moriya interaction (DMI).
 The first contribution, $H_x$, represents a uniform transverse magnetic field along the $x$-axis

 where $\Omega$ is the field strength applied equally to all spins.
-The second term, $H_{HS}$, models anisotropic Heisenberg interactions.
+The second term, $H_{HS}$, accounts for the Heisenberg interaction.
+The one-dimensional Heisenberg Hamiltonian describing spin–spin coupling in the chain is given by \cite{blundell2001magnetism, Ch1_Heisenberg_IOP}

+where $J_{ij}$ is the coupling constant between the $i^{\mathrm{th}}$ and $j^{\mathrm{th}}$ spins; in most of our analysis, we take $J_{ij} = J$.
+Here, $\vec{\sigma_i} = (\sigma_i^x, \sigma_i^y, \sigma_i^z)$ denotes the vector of Pauli operators acting on the $i^{\mathrm{th}}$ spin state.
 As shown in Ref.~\cite{many-body-QB}, a spin chain with isotropic coupling evolves much like a collection of independent spins, providing little scope for collective enhancement.
 To enable cooperative charging, we therefore adopt the anisotropic antiferromagnetic Heisenberg Hamiltonian

-where $J=1$ is the nearest-neighbor coupling constant, and $\delta$ and $\Delta$ control anisotropy in the $xy$-plane and along the $z$-direction respectively.
-Based on the values of the anisotropy parameters, we focus on two representative cases of the Heisenberg Hamiltonian \begin{enumerate} \item Ising model: $\delta = 1, \Delta = 0$,
+where $J=1$ is the nearest-neighbor coupling constant, while $\delta$ and $\Delta$ control anisotropy in the $xy$-plane and along the $z$-direction respectively.
+Based on the values of the anisotropy parameters, we focus on two representative cases of the Heisenberg Hamiltonian \begin{enumerate} \item Ising model: $\delta = 1$, $\Delta = 0$, \item XXZ model: $\delta = 0$, $\Delta \neq 0$. \end{enumerate} The third term in eq. \ref{charging H} accounts for the Dzyaloshinskii–Moriya interaction (DMI) \cite{DM1, DM2, DM3, yang2023first}, an antisymmetric and anisotropic exchange interaction that originates from spin–orbit coupling \cite{Sahu_2017, TCHOFFO2016358}.
+The general form of the DMI Hamiltonian is